About squints or strabismus in babies, children and teenagers

-Children with a squint have eyes that seem to look in different directions.
+Children with squints have eyes that seem to look in different directions.
 This is because the muscles in each eye don’t work together in a balanced way.

-Squints affect about 3% of children.
-Squints are quite common in premature babies or babies who have low birth weight.
+Squints can be quite common in premature babies or babies who have low birth weight.
 Eye problems like squints also tend to run in families.

 A squint is also known as strabismus or ‘turned eye’.